Cognitive Behavioural Therapy

 Cognitive behavioural therapy (CBT) is a type of psychotherapy based on the theory that psychological symptoms develop and are maintained as a result of the interaction between the thoughts, emotions and behavioural responses of the individual.

-This course has been developed as part of the national Improving Access to Psychological Therapies initiative, which aims to increase the availability of qualified high-intensity cognitive behavioural therapists.
+This course has been developed as part of the national Improving Access to Psychological Therapies (IAPT) initiative, which aims to increase the availability of qualified high-intensity cognitive behavioural therapists.

-It’s a collaborative venture between the University and staff from the South Staffordshire and Shropshire Foundation NHS Trust.
+This course is a collaborative venture between the University and staff from the South Staffordshire and Shropshire Foundation NHS Trust.
 This collaboration provides excellent opportunities to integrate theory and practice within the award.

 The learning outcomes for the course are based on national guidance regarding the Improving Access to Psychological Therapists (IAPT) Curriculum for High Intensity Therapists and the requirements of the British Association of Behavioural and Cognitive Psychotherapies (BABCP).